What You Need to Know About Employing People with Disabilities

 Find Recruiting Resources for Employing People with Disabilities

 When your team takes the step to start hiring employees with disabilities, you want to make sure that you are following all the rules and regulations for hiring and preventing discrimination.
-An agency or service that specializes in hiring people from this community will be up-to-date on any law and policy changes.
+An agency or service that specializes in hiring people from this community will be up to date on any law and policy changes.

 In addition, they can provide a number of resources to help your business thrive as you search for and hire individuals with disabilities.

 The Applied Development team can help you start on this journey.
 We provide training for human resources (HR) teams to ensure they have the tools that they need to properly screen and hire people with disabilities.
-We also offer DEI services to help you retain those employees once they are part of the team.

-To learn more, give us a call today at 410.571.4016 or contact us online.
+To learn more, give us a call today at (410) 571-4016 or contact us online.